Outdoor Activities for Babies

-Splash in puddlesThey might not be jumping about in wellies yet but, if your child enjoys splashing their hands in the bath, they will most likely also enjoy splashing them in puddles (the end of a wet slide is still a favourite with Matilda).
+Splash in puddlesThey might not be jumping about in wellies yet but, if your child enjoys splashing their hands in the bath, they will most likely also enjoy splashing them in puddles (the end of a wet slide is still a favourite with MM).

 Let them just sit/lieLet them feel the breeze on their face and listen to the birdsong and watch dandelion seeds blow past.
 The tiniest things are new to them.
 Give them time to absorb it.
 If you want to create more tiny, new things hang wind chimes or blow bubbles (blow bubbles at every opportunity - I've yet to meet a baby who doesn't love them).

 Go on the swingsWhen your baby is sitting well enough to go in a high chair or buggy, they can be pushed gently in the baby swings.
-From about five months, Matilda loved chilling out in the baby swings, watching the other kids in the play park.
+From about five months, MM loved chilling out in the baby swings, watching the other kids in the play park.

 Do you have any more suggestions for engaging a baby outdoors?